 Cross-country ski and snowshoe coach trips

 On winter weekends the Club offers cross-country ski and snowshoe outings.
 We visit provincial parks, conservation areas, and resorts that have trails groomed for classic and skate skiing, and marked snowshoe trails.
 Skiers ski on their own or with friends.
 Snowshoers can join guided hikes or snowshoe on their own.
 Sometimes our hike leaders take snowshoers off resort to enjoy the beauty of winter on trails like the Bruce and Ganaraska.
 We travel in luxury highway coaches that depart from Yonge St and York Mills Rd.
-Bus fare is higher on these trips than on regular bus hikes (in winter 2020 it was $32 per adult member).
+Bus fare is higher on these trips than on regular bus hikes.

 Regular car hikes To join a car hike, you need your own car.
 Hikers are responsible for getting themselves to the trailhead.
 If the planned hike is a loop, then all hikers leave their cars at the same location.
 If the planned hike is linear then the hike leader organizes car shuttles.
 Since everyone is expected to participate in car shuttles there is no transportation charge.